 Marketing directors manage a company's marketing needs.
 They develop marketing campaigns, oversee employees, and communicate with internal and external contacts.
 Because marketing directors must collect data, analyze information to develop plans, and communicate effectively, political science majors often thrive in this position.

-Where Can You Work as a Political Science Professional?
+Where Can You Work With A Political Science Degree?

 - Law Firm

 Many political science majors attend law school and pursue careers in the legal profession.
-Law firms specialize in a variety of areas, from plaintiffs' employment law to corporate law.
+Law firms specialize in a variety of areas, including employment law, criminal law, and corporate law.

-Political science majors may pursue careers in education, either as K-12 teachers, professors, or education administrators.
-In most cases, professionals in education need a graduate degree.
+Political science majors can pursue careers in education as K-12 teachers, professors, or education administrators.
+In most cases, education professionals need a graduate degree.

 - Financial Services

 The financial services industry includes banks, insurance companies, investment funds, and other businesses that manage money.
 Political science majors may use their analytical abilities to consult on existing and proposed laws that impact financial institutions.

 - Legal Services

-Legal services includes legal assistance organizations, legal aid, and pro bono assistance for low-income people, immigrants, and other communities.
-Political science majors may pursue careers in legal services that require a law degree or paralegal certificate.
+The legal services industry includes legal assistance organizations, legal aid, and pro bono assistance for low-income people, immigrants, and other communities.
+Political science majors may enter this profession after earning a law degree or paralegal certificate.
 Alternatively, they may be able to find entry-level jobs with just a bachelor's.

 - Management Consulting